Coherent synchrotron radiation by excitation of surface plasmon polariton on near-critical solid microtube surface

 The simulations are carried out with the code WarpX~\cite{Fedeli2022}.
 The dimensions of the moving window are $8~\si{\mu m} \times 8~\si{\mu m} \times 30~\si{\mu m}$, comprising $512\times 512 \times 1024$ cells in the $x$, $y$, and $z$ directions, respectively.
 Each cell contains 64 macro particles, which are sufficient to solve the electron dynamics effectively.
 The microtube is initially modelled as a uniform distribution of neutral carbon atoms, with their ionisation energies adjusted to reflect CNT properties—specifically the weak $\pi$-bond and $\sigma$ (C–C) bond energies.
-The initial carbon density is $n_C=2\times 10^{21}~\si{cm^{-3}}$ which gives $\omega_p$ close to the laser frequency $\omega_l$.
+The initial carbon density is $n_{C0}=2\times 10^{21}~\si{cm^{-3}}$ which gives $\omega_p$ close to the laser frequency $\omega_l$.
 The field ionisation is implemented using the Ammosov-Delone-Krainov (ADK) method ~\cite{Ammosov:1986aa}.

-The vertical solid surface at $z=0~\si{\mu m}$ scatters the incident CP laser pulse and enables the direct matching with the SPP mode if the resonant condition $k_l=k_{sp}$ are satisfied, where $k_l$ and $k_{sp}$ are wave numbers of laser and SPP field, respectively.
+The vertical solid surface at $z=0~\si{\mu m}$ scatters the incident CP laser pulse and enables the direct matching with the SPP mode if the resonant condition $k_l=k_{spp}$ is satisfied, where $k_l$ and $k_{spp}$ are wave numbers of laser and SPP field, respectively.
 This condition is efficient near critical density, as shown in Fig.~\ref{fig:SPP_fields}(a) and (b).
-The excited SPP fields can stably propagate with ultrahigh strength in $\si{TV/m}$-level, e.g. $4.5~\si{TV/m}$ in our simulations as shown in Fig.~\ref{fig:SPP_fields} (c)-(e) where the components are sliced after the laser pulse propagating $z=41~\si{\mu m}$ in the microtube.
-Some electrons can be trapped into the SPP field and accelerated to relativistic speed by the longitudinal component $E_z$ and, at the same time, confined in a small vicinity near the surface by the transverse component $E_r$ if they have sufficient energy, as shown in Fig.~\ref{fig:SPP_fields} (c).
-Due to the rotating phase front of the CP laser pulse, the electron beam is modulated to be helical during the trapping process, as shown in Fig.~\ref{fig:e_trajectory}(a).
+The excited SPP fields can stably propagate with ultrahigh strength in $\si{TV/m}$-level, e.g. $4.5~\si{TV/m}$ in our simulations as shown in Fig.~\ref{fig:SPP_fields} (c)-(e).
+Some electrons can be trapped into the SPP field and accelerated to relativistic speed by the longitudinal component $E_z$ and, at the same time, confined in a small vicinity near the surface by the transverse component $E_r$.
 The azimuthal component $E_{\phi}$ drives the modulated beam to rotate.